Quantum-Forge-AI/Quantum-Terminal/README.md

 Copy code
 npm start
 🌌 Explore the Multiverse
-Engage with the Quantum Chrono Terminal to unlock the mysteries of timelines and discover new dimensions with cutting-edge tools and AI.
+Engage with the Quantum  Terminal to unlock the mysteries of timelines and discover new dimensions with cutting-edge tools and AI.

 🤝 Contributions
 We welcome innovative ideas and contributions!
 Check out our CONTRIBUTING.md for more information.